laurenmach/remote-work-2025/README.md

 # Regression Analysis of Remote Work Participation
 This is my 2025 Masters in Data Science thesis for Western Governor's University, _Regression Analysis of Remote Work Participation_.
-The presentation is designed for a non-technical audience and goes through the research process, including:

-    Background and problem
-    Research question and hypothesis
-    Data source
-    Population selection process
-    Comparison of target population to full dataset Linear regression results and findings
-    Limitations
-    Suggestions for further research
-    Implications for business
+## Using This Repository
+Python files with detailed code comments are in the /code folder in order from data extraction to regression results.

+The /OLS folder contains the results of the Ordinary Least Squares linear regression in summary and csv form.

+The /MCA folder contains the output eigenvalues and MCA data.

+The /variables folder containes limited variable data.
+Original data files, even broken down into sections, exceed the upload limits.
+Source data can be downloaded directly from public Bureau of Labor Statistics archives and extracted using /code/1-thesis-extract-data.ipynb

 ## Executive Summary